mitranim/prax/readme.md

 Imperative control flow and immediate, synchronous side effects are precious things.
 Don't squander them carelessly.

 In Prax, everything is immediate.
 Rendering exceptions can be caught via `try/catch`.
 Magic context can be setup trivially in user code, via `try/finally`, without library support.
 Lifecycle stages such as "before render" and "after DOM mounting" can be done just by placing lines of code before and after a [`reset`](#resetelem-props-children) call.
-(Also via native lifecycle callbacks in custom elements.)
+(Also via native lifecycle callbacks in custom elements, which doesn't require library support.)

 Compare the hacks and workarounds invented in React to implement the same trivial things.